renn0xtek9/Arithmos/doc/data-mining-library/source/reference/data.variable.rst

 Derived variables
 -----------------

-The :obj:`~Variable.compute_value` mechanism is used throughout Orange to compute all preprocessing on training data and applying the same transformations to the testing data without hassle.
+The :obj:`~Variable.compute_value` mechanism is used throughout Arithmos to compute all preprocessing on training data and applying the same transformations to the testing data without hassle.